lionelchg/lionelchg.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+Postdoctoral Research in Numerics, Machine Learning and High-Performance Computing.

-I am a third-year PhD student at CERFACS, Toulouse working on Numerical Simulation of Plasma Assisted Combustion in the GECCO project and Resolution of Partial Differential Equations using Neural Networks.
+Doctor in physics and applied mathematics from CERFACS, Toulouse on Numerical Simulation of Plasma Assisted Combustion in the GECCO project and Resolution of Partial Differential Equations using Neural Networks.

 Main author of the [PlasmaNet](https://gitlab.com/cerfacs/plasmanet) deep-learning library to study coupling of Neural Networks inside plasma simulations.